-The Center conducted research and intervention with the purpose of developing a model that can be disseminated nationally, and moved toward the long-term goal of becoming the largest and most comprehensive clearinghouse in the world on intervention for Asperger’s Syndrome.
-Examples of specific projects within the Center included:
+The Broad Asperger Center conducted research and intervention with the purpose of developing a model that can be disseminated nationally, and moved toward the long-term goal of becoming the largest and most comprehensive clearinghouse in the world on intervention for AS/HFA.
+Examples of specific projects included:

-- The development of research-based, state of the art, scientifically-sound intervention procedures for working with adults and children with AS/HFA to build upon their strengths and target their challenges
+- The development of research-based, state of the art, motivational intervention procedures for working with adults and children with AS/HFA to build upon their strengths and target their challenges

 - The development of a comprehensive package for supporting students with AS/HFA as they transition to college/university settings so that they can successfully navigate higher education and graduate with a desired degree.